pwm1991/hevy/README.md

 ## File Storage

-The application stores data in two files:
+The application stores data in:

-- `HEVY_STORE` (defined in .env) - Contains processed workout summaries in a JSONL format.
+- `HEVY_STORE` (defined in .env) - Contains processed workout summaries in a JSON array format.

 ## Commands